gwallison/open-FF/README.txt

 Finally,  I clean up some of the labeling fields by consolidating multiple versions of a single category into an easily searchable name.
-For instance, I collapse the 80+ versions of the supplier 'Halliburton' to a single name.
+For instance, I collapse the 80+ versions of the supplier name 'Halliburton' to a single value 'halliburton'.

-By removing or cleaning the difficult data from this unique data source, I produce a data set that should facilitate more in-depth analyses of chemical use in the fracking industry.
+By removing or cleaning the difficult data from this unique data source, I hope I have produced a data set that should facilitate more in-depth analyses of chemical use in the fracking industry.

 Location assumptions: Several FF fields help identify the location of a fracking site:
 StateName, CountyName, Latitude, Longitude, StateNumber, CountyNumber